yiisoft/yii2/ROADMAP.md

 - [ ] Declare an interface for DI container in `yiisoft/yii2`.
 Make it an extension of PSR if possible.
 - [ ] Port cycles in dependencies detection from `yiisoft/di`.
 - [ ] Port method calls support from `yiisoft/di`.
-- [ ] Deprecate ability to set constructor options from method signatures, move it to `__construct`.

 ## Client side